Huegoxaga/notes/finance/README.md

        - Participants have operational needs to trade in market
      - Utilize information
        - Participants trade based on information that they believe allows them to predict future prices, in order to make profit
+   - Overall the financial system allows
+     - investors to save for the future at fair rates of return
+     - creditworthy borrowers to obtain funds through debt or equity issuance
+     - hedgers to easily trade away or offset risks
+     - traders to easily exchange currencies, commodities and other assets they need
 2. Determine the rates of return
    - the rates should equate the total supply of savings with the total demand for borrowing
    - Borrowing and lending can be viewed as demand and supply of money in the financial system.